 Pulp & Paper Testing

 The wood products / pulp and paper industry requires specialized environmental testing and analysis services.
 These tests include resin and fatty acid analysis, speciation of total reduced sulfur (TRS) components, chlorinated by-products of the pulping/bleaching process, and MACT and Cluster Rule analyses.
-In addition to the above services, ALS - Columbia provides conventional compliance monitoring and conventional and "clean" sampling procedures for the pulp and paper industry.
+In addition to the above services, ALS Environmental provides conventional compliance monitoring and conventional and "clean" sampling procedures for the pulp and paper industry.

 New: Anthraquinone Testing

 Trusted Expertise in the Pulp & Paper Industry